 In 1985, the Soviet Union suggested building a next generation tokamak with Europe, Japan and the USA.
 Collaboration was established under the auspices of the International Atomic Energy Agency (IAEA).
 Between 1988 and 1990, the initial designs were drawn up for an International Thermonuclear Experimental Reactor (ITER, which also means 'a path' or 'journey' in Latin) with the aim of proving that fusion could produce useful energy.
 The four parties agreed in 1992 to collaborate further on engineering design activities for ITER.
 Canada and Kazakhstan are also involved through Euratom and Russia, respectively.

 Six years later, the ITER Council approved the first comprehensive design of a fusion reactor based on well-established physics and technology with a price tag of $6 billion.
 Then the USA decided pull out of the project, forcing a 50% reduction in costs and a redesign.
-The result was the ITER – Fusion Energy Advanced Tokomak (ITER-FEAT) – expected to cost $3 billion but still achieve the targets of a self-sustaining reaction and a net energy gain.
-The energy gain is unlikely to be enough for a power plant, but it should demonstrate feasibility.
+The result was the ITER – Fusion Energy Advanced Tokomak (ITER-FEAT) – initially expected to cost $3 billion but still achieve the targets of a self-sustaining reaction and a net energy gain.
+The envisaged energy gain is unlikely to be enough for a power plant, but it should demonstrate feasibility.

 In 2003, the USA rejoined the project and China also announced it would join.
 After deadlocked discussion, the six partners agreed in mid-2005 to site ITER at Cadarache, in southern France.
 The deal involved major concessions to Japan, which had put forward Rokkasho as a preferred site.
-The European Union (EU) and France will contribute half of the €12.8 billion total cost, with the other partners – Japan, China, South Korea, USA and Russia – putting in 10% each.
+The European Union (EU) and France would contribute half of the then estimated €12.8 billion total cost, with the other partners – Japan, China, South Korea, USA and Russia – putting in 10% each.
 Japan will provide a lot of the high-tech components, will host an €1 billion materials testing facility – the International Fusion Materials Irradiation Facility (IFMIF) – and will have the right to host a subsequent demonstration fusion reactor.
 The total cost of the 500 MWt ITER comprises about half for the ten-year construction and half for 20 years of operation.

 India became the seventh member of the ITER consortium at the end of 2005.
 In November 2006, the seven members – China, India, Japan, Russia, South Korea, the USA and the European Union – signed the ITER implementing agreement.
 Site preparation works at Cadarache commenced in January 2007.
 First concrete for the buildings was poured in December 2013.
-Experiments were due to begin in 2018, when hydrogen will be used to avoid activating the magnets, but this may now be about 2020.
-The first D-T plasma is not expected until 2026.
+Experiments were due to begin in 2018, when hydrogen will be used to avoid activating the magnets, but this may now be about 2025.
+The first D-T plasma is not expected until several years later.
 ITER is large because confinement time increases with the cube of machine size.
 The vacuum vessel will be 19 m across and 11 m high, and weigh more than 5000 tonnes.